scp Command Line Utility

 scp f1 user@host:f2

 Note: You can reuse an existing Secure Shell connection.
 However, to do so you must explicitly enable this on each command line, or set the SSHConnectionReUse environment variable to Yes.
 For details, see Connection Reuse in Secure Shell Sessions.

 Sets the maximum buffer size for one request.

 Sets batch mode on, which prevents asking for passwords or passphrases.
-Use passphraseless user keys in order to authenticate.
+Use passphraseless user keys to authenticate.

-Protocol version 1 allows specification of a single cipher.
+Protocol version 1 (which is deprecated and not recommended) allows specification of a single cipher.
 The supported values are "3des", "blowfish", and "des".

 Force target to be a directory.